robhaswell/RGB-controller/README.md

 # RGB-controller
 A 10-channel RGB controller based on the ESP32 microcontroller

+**Important:** I have successfully ordered and assembled this project, but since then I altered the 47uF capacitor package so that it is not an extended part at JLCPCB.
+The author accepts NO RESPONSIBILITY for this product working, and it has not undergone extensive safety testing.
+Use at your own risk.

 ![Opened finished build](images/20210603_153314.jpg)
 ![Finished with top plate](images/20210603_153548.jpg)
 ![PCB layout](images/kicad_uQ1e10VDzU.png)